 Invalidation of any one of these covenants or restrictions by judgment or court order shall in no wise affect any other provision, which shall remain in full force and effect.

-(A) The covenants and restrictions of this document shall run with and bind the land for the term of twenty-five (25) years from the date hereof, after which time they shall automatically extend for successive periods of ten (10) years each, provided, however, that this document may be terminated or amended at any time by a duly executed and recorded instrument signed by the owners of seventy-five (75%) percent of the combined eighty (80) lots of the three Weybridge development sections (i.e. 60 lots).
-[Amended 4 Oct 2004 to combine the three sections of Weybridge for voting purposes]
+A. The covenants and restrictions of this document shall run with and bind the land for the term of twenty-five (25) years from the date hereof, after which time they shall automatically extend for successive periods of ten (10) years each, provided, however, that this document may be terminated or amended at any time by a duly executed and recorded instrument signed by the owners of seventy-five (75%) percent of the combined eighty (80) lots of the three Weybridge development sections (i.e. sixty 60 lots).
+(A 10/04/2004 amendment combined the three sections for voting purposes).

-There were three initial versions of the Warranty Deed for different lot groups, all identical except for building Section identifiers in sections 13 and 16 (B) recorded as follows:
+There were three initial versions of the Warranty Deed for different lot groups as Weybridge was built in phases.
+Each Deed was identical except for construction Section identifiers noted in Sections 13 and 16 (B) recorded as follows: